Help Me Grow—Southeast Michigan: Increasing Screening Rates with ASQ Online

 Dr. Kevin Corcoran, Dean of the College of Arts and Sciences at Oakland University, states “the ASQ/Help Me Grow Collaboration is exactly the kind of work we encourage here at Oakland University.
 Partnering with our community to address critically important needs utilizes our campus talents in service of our region.”

-In just five years of project operations, HMG SE Michigan saw massive growth in the number of completed developmental screenings—from 2,300 screens in 2010 to 92,697 cumulative screens (and counting!) in 2015.
+In just five years of project operations, HMG SE Michigan saw massive growth in the number of completed developmental screenings—from 2,300 screens in 2010 to over 100,000 cumulative screens (and counting!) in 2020.

 ASQ Online has been the cornerstone of the team’s success, and they look forward to many more years of using ASQ to help all of Michigan’s children get the best start in life.